TristanS-A/TristanS-A/README.md

 - 👋 Hi, I’m @TristanS-A
 - 👀 I’m interested in programming, video games, and mountain biking.
-- 🌱 I’m currently learning game programming.
+- 🌱 I’m currently learning game programming and game development.
-- 💞️ I’m looking to collaborate on coding projects.
+- 💞️ I’m looking to collaborate on coding projects and find internships.
 - 📫 How to reach me email: tropicaltisa@gmail.com

 <!---